 Camping Activities at Night

-Camping at night means that it’s…………..dark outside.
+Camping at night means that it’s…dark outside.
+Getting away from the city lights can really make for some relaxing evenings.
+But it isn’t all just chilling and reading a few books.
+There are a ton of fun nighttime activities that you can do with old or young kids, or with an adult crowd.
 We found these cute light up necklaces and bracelets work great.
 Assign each kid a particular color so you can keep an eye on them.

 - Star Gazing- star gazing can ONLY be done at night.
 While most of us live in areas where many of the stars in the night sky are not visible, camping in the wilderness does not usually have this limitation.
 Stars by the millions are on display and waiting to be gazed at.
 Drop a blanket on the ground or lie back in your chair and enjoy the wonders of the night sky.
 Check out your night sky here.

 - Geocaching- Geocaching, which is a GPS driven treasure hunt, has caught on in a major way.
 Thousands of hidden caches are waiting to be discovered and logged by you.
+SO it is a scavenger hunt with no end!
 Searching for these treasures by flashlight adds another level of depth of this enjoyable past time.

 - Night Photography- For the budding (or experienced) photographer, night photography is a whole new world.
 Playing with light and shadow, or trying to photograph the night sky can stretch the skills of any photographer, but the results can be amazing.